Servicios Personalizados

 Objective:

-To determine the use of toothpaste in Peruvian children under 12 years of age in the period 2019-2021.
+To determine the use of toothpaste in Peruvian children under 12 years of age during the period 2019-2021.

 Materials and methods:

-Cross-sectional study where registers of the Demographic and Family Health Survey - ENDES (from 2019 to 2021) were obtained, collecting information on oral health.
-The results were examined according to the study variables and statistical analysis was performed.
+Cross-sectional study where the records of the Demographic and Family Health Survey-ENDES (from 2019 to 2021) were used to collect information on oral health.
+The results were examined according to the study variables, and statistical analyses were performed.

 Results: